lwchkg/Nibbles_VBGraphics/README.md

 QBasic Nibbles was published with MS-DOS version 5.0 or above, and served as an example of what QBasic can do.

 Like [Nibbles for VB.NET](https://github.com/lwchkg/nibbles_vbnet), the VBGraphics version is intended to be an example program for beginners in their first year of programming.
+It also demonstrate the capabilities of the VBGraphics package.

 ![Title Screen](screenshot/title_screen.png?raw=true)
 ![Gameplay](screenshot/gameplay.png?raw=true)